rickie-ribs/NYT_Xword_Wrapped/README.md

 This project requires an NYT session cookie to fetch per-puzzle data.
 Do NOT commit your `subscription_header.txt` file or any cookies to source control.

+**Data & NYT Content Notice**

+- This repository contains personal analytics built from data fetched from the New York Times service for your own account.
+You are responsible for complying with NYT's Terms of Service.
+Do not redistribute NYT puzzle content or per-user completion data from this repository (including under `data_output/`) unless you have the right to do so.
+- Public distribution of fetched NYT content may violate NYT terms; the code is provided for personal analytics and research only.

 ---

 ## Development & Notes 💡